-In August 1975, some members of the then Murray District Hospital Board saw a need for a hostel type accommodation in the Murray Shire, and so formed a separate Board of Management to establish the Murray District Aged Person Homes (Inc).
+In August 1975, some members of the then Murray District Hospital Board saw a need for a hostel type accommodation in the Peel Region, and so formed a separate Board of Management to establish the Peel Region Aged Person Homes (Inc).

 This Board, under the Chairmanship of the late Mr Howard Taylor, worked tirelessly over the ensuring years to secure necessary funding from Local and State Governments and in February 1983 the first residents moved into Bedingfeld Lodge which provided residential care for 35 low care residents.

 Expansion continued in 1990 with the construction of the first 10 independent living units built as a Joint Venture with Homeswest, which became known as Jacaranda Court.
 Another 10 units followed in 1994.
 These units are rental accommodation for low income frail aged persons.

 In 1997 the Aged Care Act was introduced through Government which changed aged care in Australia.